lakshitasre/spotify-pricing-plan-front-end/README.md

 It also provides the flexibility to customize currency symbols and measurement units based on user preferences.
 It ensures that the pricing page is responsive, offering a seamless experience across various devices.

-save all the files in the same folder and then run the file.